MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Experiment

 \subsection{Experiment Results of Fine-tuned Models}

 The results of fine-tuned EAE models are shown in \cref{tab:finetuning_result}, and we have the following observations:

-(1) Existing state-of-the-art EAE models exhibit moderate performance on \ourdata, significantly underperforming compared to their results on existing datasets~\citep{peng-etal-2023-devil}.
-This indicates that \ourdata is challenging and there is a need for increased efforts in developing advanced EAE models.
-(2) The BERT+CRF and PAIE models exhibit the best performance, potentially attributable to their ability to model interactions between different arguments.
-(3) The previous top-performing classification-based models (DMBERT and CLEVE)~\citep{peng-etal-2023-devil} perform poorly on \ourdata, due to their inability to handle non-entity arguments.
+(1) Existing state-of-the-art EAE models exhibit moderate performance on \ourdata, which is significantly worse than their results on existing datasets~\citep{peng-etal-2023-devil}.
+This indicates that \ourdata is challenging and there is a need for increased efforts in developing practical event understanding models.
+(2) The BERT+CRF and PAIE models exhibit the best performance, potentially attributable to their ability to model rich interactions between different event arguments.
+(3) The previous top-performing classification-based models (DMBERT and CLEVE)~\citep{peng-etal-2023-devil} perform poorly on \ourdata, which is due to their inability to handle non-entity arguments.
 Therefore, future research necessitates more flexible approaches to tackle the complex and real-world scenario in \ourdata.
-(4) Text2Event notably underperforms, potentially due to the complex event schema and intensive annotations within \ourdata, i.e., a high volume of events and argument annotations within a single document, making the extraction of all events and arguments by a single-round generation difficult.
-In an era dominated by generative models, the challenge of managing complex structured outputs during text generation persists~\citep{peng2023specification}, requiring further exploration.
+(4) Text2Event notably underperforms.
+This is potentially due to the intensive annotations of \ourdata, i.e., a high volume of events and argument annotations within a single document, making generating all events and arguments at once difficult.
+It indicates that generating complex structured outputs remains a major challenge for generation models~\citep{peng2023specification}, requiring further exploration.